carolineeeeeee/automating_requirements/verifying/docs/README.md

 Working Directory: `automating_requirements/verifying`

+Author's OS and hardware:

+- OS: Ubuntu 20.04, architecture=amd64
+- RAM: 16GB
+- GPU: NVIDIA GTX

-1. Recommended to use a virtual python environment with Anaconda
+1. Recommended to use a virtual python environment with Anaconda, virtualenv works too but the rest of the instructions will be using Anaconda

    ```bash
    conda create -n envname python=3.7
    conda activate envname
    ```

-2. Install your desired PyTorch (cuda version if you have Nvidia GPU)
+2. Install PyTorch (with cuda if you have Nvidia GPU)

+   Check https://pytorch.org/get-started/locally/ for the installation commands

    For me, I have cuda 11.1, and run